markarnoldutah/Benefetch-Research/ChatGPT Context 1.md

 * **payers**
 * **lookups**

-These structures support EC today and form patterns for future multi-tenant ALOE components.
+These structures support BF today and form patterns for future multi-tenant ALOE components.

 ---